secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Setting Up/Virtual Private Server/VPS Hardening.md

 Your new secret key is: ***************
 Enter code from app (-1 to skip):
 ```
-- If we follow these steps, then a `QR code` and a `secret key` will appear in our terminal, which we can then scan with the Google Authenticator app or enter the secret key there.
-Once we have scanned the QR code or entered the secret key, we will see the first `OTP` (six-digit number) on our smartphone.
-We enter this in our terminal to synchronize and authorize Google Authenticator on our smartphone and our VPS with Google.
+- A QR code and secret key will appear in the terminal, which we can scan with Google Authenticator or manually enter.
+- After scanning or entering the secret key, Google Authenticator will display the first OTP (six-digit number) on the smartphone.
+- Enter this OTP in the terminal to synchronize Google Authenticator on the smartphone and VPS.
-- The module will then generate several `emergency scratch codes` (`backup codes`), which we should save safely.
-These will be used in case we lose our smartphone.
-Should this happen, we can then log in with the `backup codes`.
+- The module will generate emergency scratch codes (backup codes) as a backup, which should be stored securely.
+- Backup codes can be used to log in if the smartphone is lost.
 - #### Google-Authenticator Configuration
 ```shell-session
 Enter code from app (-1 to skip): <Google-Auth Code>